- Technology Realme X2 Pro With 90Hz Display To Launch Today: Latest Leaks, Specs, How To Watch Live Stream

 Diwali is a very popular Hindu festival.
 It is one of the most important Indian festivals which is either celebrated in the month of October or November.
 Diwali literally means 'row of lamps'.
 So, it is understandable that lamps play the most important role in this festival.
+This year, in 2019, the festival will be celebrated on Sunday, 27 October.

 On Diwali, each house is lit up with oil lamps, candles and colourful electric lights.
 Traditionally, the earthen lamps with cotton wicks were lit in most of the houses.
-However with the changing modern times, earthen lamps have been replaced by candles in many of the houses.
+However, with the changing modern times, earthen lamps have been replaced by candles in many of the houses.
 Yet, the concept of the festival of lights remains unchanged.

 Has it ever occurred to you that why Hindus light lamps during Diwali?
 Let us find out.